What information and documents will I need to complete the application?

 Who can provide a reference for my scholarship application?

 A recommendation should come from someone who can speak to your qualifications for receiving this scholarship.
 Recommendations may come from teachers, guidance counselors, coaches, religious leaders, employers, supervisors, etc. The Scholarship Committee looks at the recommendations to learn more about the applicant.
 It is to your benefit to choose references that can provide insight into different parts of your profile, for example one letter from a teacher and one from a Scout leader.
+Please be sure to ask your recommenders for their permission before adding their names and emails to your application.

 If I applied to more than one participating school, which one do I list on the application?